-Arm supported yoga poses include Cat pose, Knees Lifted Cat pose (Dog Pose?), plank pose, chaturanga dandasana (or crocodile pose or yoga push up), downward dog, dolphin pose, forearm stand, headstand (how to), handstand (L-shaped), arm balances including crow pose, side plank variations including elbow supported and palm supported versions, table top pose, reverse plank, reverse push up, crown supported bridge pose and wheel pose.
+Arm supported yoga poses are great for strengthening the arms and shoulders. include: Lifting up, Cat pose, Knees Lifted Cat pose (Dog Pose?), plank pose, chaturanga dandasana (or crocodile pose or yoga push up), downward dog, dolphin pose, forearm stand, headstand (how to), handstand (L-shaped), arm balances including crow pose, side plank variations including elbow supported and palm supported versions, table top pose, reverse plank, reverse push up, crown supported bridge pose and wheel pose.

 Arm supported yoga poses, particularly those where the wrists are bent at ninety degrees or close to it, can be challenging for the wrists and for some people lead to wrist pain.
 One type of exercise that may help alleviate wrist pain is hanging from a chin up bar.
 Work at applying tension to all fingers evenly.